dancer1325/angular/adev/src/content/guide/testing/components-scenarios.md

 # Component testing scenarios

+* goal
-This guide explores common component testing use cases.
+  * common component testing use cases

 ## Component binding

+* TODO:
 In the example application, the `BannerComponent` presents static title text in the HTML template.

 After a few changes, the `BannerComponent` presents a dynamic title by binding to the component's `title` property like this.